naimul3070/kubernetes/README.md

 ### FOR EASY Installation JUST run the command in wokrer pc
     git clone https://github.com/naimul3070/kubernetes.git&&cd kubernetes/&&chmod +x worker.sh&&./worker.sh

-### If this is the first worker node then just follow the instracton in
+### If this is the first worker node then just follow the instruton
 # FOLLOW==1st worker

 #### Check in master node by the command